Git at Scale

 This is a pretty typical repo when compared the to the thousands of repos within Microsoft and elsewhere, and this is pretty much the size of repo that Git excels at.
 There are no scale challenges to speak of here.
 Most of the challenges fall into the bucket of making sure code quality is kept at a high level, that there is a clear workflow around pull requests and release process, that sort of thing.

-Visual Studio Team Services and Team Foundation Server are both built out of one codebase.
+Azure DevOps and Team Foundation Server are both built out of one codebase.
 At Microsoft, we consider this a medium-sized repo, though compared to most other repos in the world, it’s definitely on the larger end of the spectrum.
 We currently have on the order of 10 or so repos in Microsoft that are around this size.
-VSTS stats:
+Azure DevOps stats:

 - Repo size: 10GB packfile, 3GB working directory, 100K files